galiminus/referenced_malloc/README.md

 }
 ```

-And you detach a pointer from the entire state by calling `rm_detach`, this function
+You can detach a pointer from the entire state by calling `rm_detach`, this function
 will not free the attached data, but it will decrease its reference counter before
 returning it, so you can check if any other references are still holding.